MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/mediaset/mediaset-exportfile-method.md

 ---
 title: "MediaSet.ExportFile Method"
-description: "Exports the media objects in the current media set of a record to individual files on your computer or network.
-In the record, the media set is referenced in a MediaSet data type field." ms.author: solsen ms.custom: na ms.date: 05/31/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: "Exports the media objects in the current media set of a record to individual files on your computer or network." ms.author: solsen ms.custom: na ms.date: 06/23/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na